YeonwooSung/ai_book/Transformers/README.md

 Inspired by these analysis, Liu et al. proposed the Admin (adaptive model initialization), which starts the training from the area with a smoother surface.

+## Shortformer

+[O.Press et. al. [6]](https://arxiv.org/abs/2012.15832) challenge the conventional wisdom that scaling transformer language models to longer sequences improves results.
+They show that by initially training on shorter sub-sequences and then progressing to longer ones via staged training, we can improve perplexity and reduce training time.

+They additionally define a new method, position-infused attention, that enables caching and efficiently attending to previously computed representations.
+This method does not require large input sub-sequences.

 ## References

 [1] Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin.
 [Attention Is All You Need](https://arxiv.org/abs/1706.03762)